 Information seeking for thesis topics: creating search terms, searching for information in international databases, evaluating sources

-These courses cover the same content as the MOOC but through practical exercises
+These courses cover the same content as the online course but through practical exercises

 How reference management tool works and how to use it.

 Participants register for the courses mainly online via a form.